mbourque/ifx_customizer/README.md

 The fastener standard such as `"ANSI/ASME"`, `"DIN"`, or `"ISO"`.

 **BUW_SIZE**
-Plain text description of the fastener size, for example `"1/2-13 x 2 Hex Head Bolt"`.
+Plain text description of the fastener size, for example `"1/2-13 x 2"`.

 ### Creating the Fastener